Killian42/QTube/README.md

 I would personally recommend to create a task to execute the program once a day.

-To get more information on setting up the API key and cliens secrets, watch this [video](https://www.youtube.com/watch?v=vQQEaSnQ_bs) from Corey Schafer (and big thanks to him for providing the code to use oauth!)
+To get more information on setting up the API key and client secrets, you can watch this [video](https://www.youtube.com/watch?v=vQQEaSnQ_bs) from Corey Schafer.
+Big thanks to him for making this helpful and detailed video, as well as providing the OAuth snippets.

 ## User parameters:
 * *upload_playlist_ID* : ID of the playlist the videos will be added to.